 Step Four: Enter the answer to your security question and click Enable Transaction Details API

-Step Five: Refresh your gateway on the TicketSpice side by clicking edit and then save.
+Step Five: Refresh your processor on the TicketSpice side by clicking edit and then save.

 Great job!
 Now TicketSpice will have access to the settlement data so you can run batch reporting and issue refunds through our system.